Cyclical Stocks: Definition & 2023 Stocks to Watch

 I don’t look specifically for cyclical stocks to trade.
 I trade penny stocks with volume and momentum.
 So I don’t care about the business or product.
 For me, it’s all about charts and price action.

-Trading my penny stock niche has made me over $5.9 million.* And this year has been a new record.
+Trading my penny stock niche has made me over $7.6 million in my 20 years of trading.
 So I’m going to stick to my niche, regardless of what the economy is doing.

 If you want to learn how I trade, apply for my Trading Challenge.